 Our lung cancer team offers the most advanced and aggressive treatments available for treating lung cancer, both before and following surgery.
 Because of our experience and dedicated expertise, we treat some of the sickest and most complicated patients that other hospitals won’t treat.
-Our team routinely performs surgery on Stage III lung cancer patients and has an active program for performing minimally invasive lobectomies and segmentectomies.
-Patients undergoing cancer treatment at Nebraska Medicine also have access to our 24/7 Infusion Center at the Peggy D. Cowdery Patient Care Center, which serves as both a treatment center and 24/7 urgent-care-type facility.
+Our team routinely performs surgery on Stage III lung cancer patients and has an active program for performing minimally invasive lobectomies and segmentectomies, using procedures like video-assisted thoracoscopic surgery (VATS).
+Patients undergoing cancer treatment at Nebraska Medicine also have access to our 24/7 Infusion Center at the Fred & Pamela Buffett Cancer Center, which serves as both a treatment center and 24/7 urgent-care-type facility.
 A rare offering in the region.

 Lung Screening Options for Early Diagnosis

 Lung cancer is the leading cause of cancer-related death in the United States.
 If lung cancer is detected at an early state, it may be more likely to be cured.
 Lung cancer screening is a low-dose computed tomography (CT) scan of the chest area to look for abnormalities.
 Chest X-rays do not qualify as an acceptable screening option.
 Nebraska Medicine is a Lung Cancer Screening Alliance Screening Center of Excellence.

 Our lung cancer team uses a new minimally invasive biopsy technique called electromagnet navigation bronchoscopy – a computer-guided system allowing our doctors to take multiple biopsies and determine immediately if they are cancerous.
 The biopsies are large enough to allow for mutation analysis and the development of customized chemotherapy.
 With this new technique, therapy can be started the very next day as opposed to a week or two later.